myTSPcodes/D3R/README.md

 Tasks:

-* Cleaning up and providng a dev environment
+* Cleaning up and providng a dev environment - Done
 * Sending data from d3 to R
-* sending data from R to d3
+* sending data from R to d3 - Done